Don't Stay Away / Continental

-Liquidator Music represses, nine years after it’s original release, the come back album by Roy Ellis, also known nowadays as Mr. Symarip.
+Liquidator Music represses, 16 years after it’s original release, the come back album by Roy Ellis, also known nowadays as Mr. Symarip.
 An album that has become a classic, featuring songs that are already anthems singalonged by his fans at the live shows as if they were ’60 Symarip classics.
-For this new repress the original art has been redesigned and has been luxury released in double LP featuring texts, photos and lyrics inside the album, as well as digipack CD with all these extras too.
+For this new repress the original art has been redesigned and has been luxury released in double LP featuring an insert with texts, photos and lyrics and pressed in "slow mastering" technique for a wicked sound, this edition plays at 45rpm.

 Roy Ellis was born in Kingston, Jamaica.
 He was already brilliant as a ten-years old solo singer in the Children Gospel choir in the Baptist Church in Kingston-Jamaica.
 In his school-days he developed a strong friendship with Jimmy Cliff, and also Bob Marley belonged to his circle of friends.